 Where possible user charges should be used to charge the direct beneficiaries and therefore fees and charges will be a significant revenue source for this activity for users of Port Tarakohe, the Motueka and Tākaka Aerodromes, and the Collingwood Holiday Park.
-However, some properties and the buildings at the aerodromes are rented at market levels which results in returns less than related costs therefore requiring some general rate funding into the activity.
-This is more than offset by contributions to the general rate from other parts of the activity.
+However, some properties and the buildings at the aerodromes are rented at market levels which results in returns less than related arious user and advisory groups such as Motueka roup, Tākaka Aerodrome User Group, and Port Tarakohe eans of engaging with communities on Council's commercial activities.